 “The first thing we need to do is secure the border.
 I do have empathy for these kids,” Branstad said.
 “But I also don’t want to send the signal that (you) send your kids to America illegally.
 That’s not the right message.”

-However, the main thrust of this rumor is false because:
+However, the main thrust of this rumor was false because:

-Governor Branstad doesn't have the legal authority to deport immigrant children directly to their country of origin, as they are required to appear in U.S. immigration court.
+- Governor Branstad didn’t have the legal authority to deport immigrant children directly to their country of origin, as they are first required to appear in U.S. immigration court.

-According to local Des Moines press reports, those children have been dispersed to the care of relatives throughout the state (or otherwise provided for) rather than being sent home:
+According to local Des Moines press reports, the children referenced here were actually dispersed to the care of relatives throughout the state (or otherwise provided for) rather than being returned to their home countries:

 Many of the children are being assisted by Central American relatives in Iowa who are impoverished, and they can use help from the faith community, nonprofit groups and others, Parras Konrad said.
 She sees a particular need for bilingual counseling and psychological help, along with volunteer legal services to assist the children.